-The Companion therapy laser system sends photons, or packets of light energy, deep into tissue without damaging it.
+The Companion Therapy Laser System sends photons, or packets of light energy, deep into tissue without damaging it.
 These photons are absorbed within the mitochondria of the cells and induce a chemical change called “photo-bio-modulation”.
-This light energy then inspires production of ATP in the cell.
+This light energy then inspires production of ATP (Adenosine Triphosphate) in the cell.
 ATP is the fuel, or energy, cells need for repair and rejuvenation.
 Impaired or injured cells do not make this fuel at an optimal rate.
 Increased ATP production leads to healthier cells, healthier tissue, and healthier animals.

 Are there any side effects?

 There are no known side effects with this treatment.

 You might see a change in activity when your pet comes home.
 For some, it might be increased activity and others may be more relaxed.
 This is due to the pain relief and reduction in inflammation.

 How should I support this treatment at home?

 There are no specific things you need to do at home other than follow normal restrictions, dietary needs, and additional treatment protocols as your pet’s condition dictates and is outlined by your veterinarian.

 What to expect during a Companion Laser Therapy treatment session for your companion?